 - They will require funnel web antivenom – which is very effective for recovery if you act quickly

-To avoid little ones coming in to contact with spiders, keep your garden free of rubbish and other items where spiders can hide underneath; put them in long sleeves and pants if they’re helping you with gardening; and keep an eye on them at all times.
+To avoid little ones coming into contact with spiders, keep your garden free of rubbish and other items where spiders can hide underneath, dress kids in long sleeves and pants if they’re helping you with gardening, and keep an eye on them at all times.

 Problems associated with tick bites include:

 - Minor itching and swelling (usually goes after a day or so)

 - Severe allergic reaction such as anaphylaxis or paralysis (immediate medical attention is required)